BabylonJS/Documentation/content/How_To/material/Reflect.md

 ### Local cubemaps
 Environment maps (static or dynamic) are flat images with no depth; by default, they are treated as infinitely far.
 This works for distant environments (like skyboxes) or small surfaces, but can cause parallax errors in other cases.

-As an alterative, CubeTexture (and cube-mode [RenderTargetTexture](#dynamic-environment-maps-using-rendertargettexture) can be configured as an axis-aligned box of specific size.
+As an alterative, CubeTexture (and cube-mode RenderTargetTexture, [see below](#dynamic-environment-maps-rendertargettexture-and-friends)) can be configured as an axis-aligned box of specific size.
 To create a "local cubemap", set the CubeTexture's [.boundingBoxSize](/typedoc/classes/babylon.cubetexture#boundingboxsize) and [.boundingBoxPosition](/typedoc/classes/babylon.cubetexture#boundingboxposition) to the desired box size and position (as [Vector3](/typedoc/classes/babylon.vector3)).

 <p><Playground id="#RNASML#37" title="Local cubemap demo" description="Demonstraction of the effect of local cubemap projection." image="/img/playgroundsAndNMEs/divingDeeperReflectionRefraction5.jpg"/></p>